Two Questions

 by Neal McGlohon

-Sixteen years ago, I was leading a successful church-planting network based in Charlotte, NC.
+In 2005, I was leading a successful church-planting network based in Charlotte, NC.
 We had planted five churches in five years and seen 1,000 baptisms — a landmark ministry accomplishment at the time.
 Driving home from a ground-breaking ceremony for one of our churches, God convicted me and spoke so clearly that I had to pull over to the side of the road.
 I felt the Spirit impress upon me two questions: "Neal, how is my city doing?
 How are the people of my city doing?"

 Regarding my city and its people — I knew that every year there were more lost people in Charlotte than the year before.
 And every year, the issues they faced were more palpable than the year before.
 Educational opportunities were fewer every year, particularly for certain groups of people.
 Poverty was worse.
 Racial division was worse.
 There were more divorces, more hurting families, and more children in the foster care system every year than the year before.